 on a prologue key pragma.
 The specified function will be invoked with the given environment, and may invoke any other Systems/C functions.
-On return from that function, the environment will be destroyed, returning resources to the operating system.
+On return from that function, global destructors will be invoked, and the environment will be destroyed, returning resources to the operating system.
 After calling the function, the environment address is no longer valid.